Ezequiel92/GalaxyInspector/docs/src/api/analysis/compute_quantities.md

 # Derived quantities functions

-These functions are only used internally, and depend on the particulars of the Arepo code (e.g. units).
+These functions are only used internally, and depend on the particulars of the simulation code (e.g. units).

 Here you can find the lowest level functions that compute physical quantities (angular momentum, gas temperature, etc.).